tomhel/Chip-86/README.md

 #### TranslationCache class

 The Translation cache maps the whole memory area of Chip-8 using an array.
 The array stores pointers to CodeBlock objects.
 The Translation cache accepts a Chip-8 address and simply executes the code block on that address by calling its function pointer.
-The code cache returns true if the block is found or false otherwise.
+The Translation cache returns true if the block is found or false otherwise.

 #### RegTracker class